South Sudan Supreme Airlines

-South Sudan Supreme Airlines is a South Sudanese airline that began operations in September 2013.
+South Sudan Supreme Airlines was a South Sudanese airline that began operations in September 2013.
 The airline was formed using the fleet of Feeder Airlines, which operated two Fokker 50A's.
 As of May 2014 the airline had regularly scheduled flights three times a week between Juba and Entebbe.

 Destinations

 As of September 2022 the airline had two scheduled destinations: